You are here

 • LEAs NOT participating in the Pilot will enter their Membership Pupil Count data in SAFR.

-For LEAs participating in the WiSFiP Pupil Count Pilot Program during the 2022-23 and 2023-24 school years, please refer to the following data element pages for more details about reporting requirements for home based private education (homeschool) students:
+For LEAs participating in the WiSFiP Pupil Count Pilot Program during the 2024-25 school year, please refer to the following data element pages for more details about reporting requirements for home based private education (homeschool) students:

 Related Links: